corylk/django-easyauth/README.md

 ### Change the header used to access the user ID

 By default, the user ID (email) is expected in the `X-MS-CLIENT-PRINCIPAL-NAME` header provided by App Service ([read more](https://docs.microsoft.com/en-us/azure/app-service/configure-authentication-user-identities)).
-To change which header is used, specify it in settings:
+To change which claim is used, specify a different header with `USERID_HEADER`:

 ```py
 USERID_HEADER = 'x-ms-some-other-header'